LeapRnD/Migrannotate/README.md

 }
 ```

-Doing the migration twice with different dependency strategies guarantees that you aren't missing a `@SchemaDependency`.
+Doing the migration twice with different execution directions guarantees that you aren't missing a `@SchemaDependency`.

 ## Other Features